jpalero/User-mngt/README.md

 #### Edit user

+When editing a user it also show you the current information inside of our user info.
+Here you can modify it whatever you want it.

 <img width="947" alt="image" src="https://github.com/jpalero/User-mngt/assets/131837340/4b36f744-dfd4-4eaa-bc25-e86d9f59d04b">

 #### Deleting user

+This time we will now deleting a user from our database.
+It will show you before deleting the user.

 <img width="958" alt="image" src="https://github.com/jpalero/User-mngt/assets/131837340/281c0275-3ae1-44f5-ad16-82e63235d0ee">

+Here you can see that the selected user is now deleted.

 <img width="959" alt="image" src="https://github.com/jpalero/User-mngt/assets/131837340/cf5f199d-a473-4d64-af35-70ec123396fc">

 #### Inside the database

+This is overview what is inside of our database.
+Table column use on our project CRUD operation.

 <img width="662" alt="image" src="https://github.com/jpalero/User-mngt/assets/131837340/231dc3e4-6d46-4019-84f8-8d6840b1b451">